 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
+Several adverse conditions and material uncertainties, including metal prices, cast significant doubt upon the going concern assumption.

 Company-wide cash projections are managed centrally and regularly updated to reflect the dynamic nature of the business and fluctuations caused by commodity price and exchange rate movements.